Biometris/statgenGxE/cran-comments.md

-## Release to correct test error for noLD by decreasing tolerance for one test.
+## Release to fix test errors on R 4.1.
+Also includes some minor fixes and improvements

 ----